 - Use your sampler wisely.

-We found that the best way to get our money's worth was to use our sampler punches on food, rather than drinks.
+In past years, we found that the best way to get our money's worth was to use our sampler punches on food, rather than drinks.
 Leap and I bought full-size "adult" beverages separately to get the best bang for our buck.
-Generously sized frozen mixed drinks were $10.99 with a souvenir cup, and $9.99 per refill.
 Note that an annual passholder discount is granted on top of this as well!
 (Pictured here is a sample-size alcoholic beverage.)

 - Share dishes.